 -ABU Digital Tigerstripe

-There woll be others out there too, but all of those colours appeared in fair quantities on various sale sites around 4-5 years ago.
-Notice how the camo patterns cover off all 4 main branches of the US armed forces?
+All of those colours appeared in fair quantities on various sale sites around the 2015 timeframe.
+Notice how the camo patterns cover off all 4 main branches of the US armed forces plus police?
 That’s something to keep in mind.